LaughingSun/build-report/README.md

 Bascially this is a simple project I created to anchor into my mind some library types and macros.
 Coming back to doing more C/C++ and asm coding after 4 years of exclusively scripting I needed to do this.
 However I feel this is a great tool also for reference, checking build environments and education for the general dev-pop.
 So if it can serve you then welcome.

-It is supplied with0ut any warrenty what so ever and free to use and distribute as you please (commerical or otherwise.)
-No need to give credit where it is due, just use it as you please.
+It is supplied with0ut any warrenty what-so-ever and free to use and distribute as you please (commerical or otherwise.)
+Just use it as you please.
 Of course you must take full responcibility for you use of this project and its code and generated programs and content.
-I accept none.
+As I accept none.
+See the license for details (https://github.com/LaughingSun/build-report/blob/master/license.txt).

 # Get it